6. Examples

 - domain:

-We apply two Neumann boundary conditions on the Z axis, (setting to (ux = 0, uy = 0, uz = 0)):
+We apply a Neumann boundary condition on both Z boundaries at once, via the regions parameter (setting to (ux = 0, uy = 0, uz = 0)):

 boundary_conditions: